tfdeepnet/end2/week10/README.md

 *  The perplexity of the model was worsening after every epoch.

-*  THe model suddenly started taking very long time to complete 1 epoch , it increased from 4 mins to 42 mins,
+*  The model suddenly started taking very long time to complete 1 epoch , it increased from 4 mins to 42 mins,

 A plot of model PPL is given below

 ![](images/perplexity/ppl.png)

-The validation PPL is increasing , maybe tuning has to be done in terms of size of the sliding winding.
+The validation PPL is increasing , maybe tuning has to be done in terms of size of the sliding window.

 A plot of model loss also shows a similar trend

 ![](images/perplexity/loss.png)

-## Last 2-3 epochs/stage logs for all of your 4 metrics separately (A, B, C, D)
+## Last 2-3 epochs/stage logs for 4 metrics

 and describe your understanding about the numbers you're seeing, are they good/bad?
 Why?